NVIDIA/NVFlare/examples/xgboost/histogram-based/README.md

 start the overseer, FL servers and FL clients.

 You need to download the HIGGS data on each client site.
+You will also need to install the xgboost on each client site and server site.

 You can still generate the data splits and job configs using the scripts provided.